Author: E.ON Next

 If energy prices drop, you won't benefit from those new lower rates.

-The price you pay per unit of electricity can vary during your contract.
+The variable-rate tariffs is where the price you pay per unit of electricity can vary during your contract.
 It all depends on wholesale energy costs.

 Pros.